 For additional information, please see the full Prescribing Information including Boxed Warning, and Medication Guide for BROVANA (arformoterol tartrate) Inhalation Solution, or visit www.BROVANA.com.

-BROVANA® (arformoterol tartrate) Inhalation Solution is a medicine called a long-acting beta2-agonist or LABA.
-BROVANA is used long term, twice a day (morning and evening), in controlling symptoms of chronic obstructive pulmonary disease (COPD) in adults with COPD.
+BROVANA® (arformoterol tartrate) Inhalation Solution is a medicine called a long-acting beta2-adrenergic agonist, or LABA.
+BROVANA is used long term, twice a day (morning and evening), in controlling symptoms of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
 BROVANA is for inhalation use only through a standard jet nebulizer connected to an air compressor and should not be swallowed or injected.